ibm-messaging/mq-jms-spring/README.md

 | ibm.mq.sslPeerName          | Peer Name,  sets connectionFactory property WMQConstants.WMQ_SSL_PEER_NAME      |
 | ibm.mq.useIBMCipherMappings | Sets System property com.ibm.mq.cfg.useIBMCipherMappings                        |

+### JMS Message listener polling
+The default Spring configuration for a JMS Listener sets the receive timeout (a polling loop timer) too low for a cost-effective solution with IBM MQ.
+See [this article]("https://developer.ibm.com/messaging/2018/02/09/mq-spring-tip") for more information.
+This package overrides the Spring-provided default value of 1 second, and sets it to 60 seconds.
+Applications still have control of this if they wish by setting the `spring.jms.template.receiveTimeout` property or programmatically.

 ## Related documentation
 * [MQ documentation](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.helphome.v90.doc/WelcomePagev9r0.htm)
 * [Spring Boot documentation](https://projects.spring.io/spring-boot/)